Seniors & Active Military

 |*Military means any members of the active military.
 Students means full-time between first grade and graduate school.
 Seniors means 65+ years.
 We reserve the right to ask for proof of full-time student, active military or 65+ years status.|

 The majority of our walking tours do not require reservations, but they are recommended.
 We try to give everyone the best experience possible.
 Prepayment helps us determine whether or not we might need an additional guide on a public walk.
-Tours that require reservations are the Multi-Ethnic Eating Tour and America’s Museum.
+Tours that require reservations are the Multi-Ethnic Eating Tour, America’s Museum and Brooklyn Distilled.

 We offer either secure on-line payment via credit card as well as the option of pay cash as the tours begin.
 Just use the secure “Reserve Your Spot” button on each tour description page if you wish to pay via credit card.
-We do require advance reservations & prepayment for the Multi-Ethnic Eating Tour and America’s Museum.
+We do require advance reservations & prepayment for the Multi-Ethnic Eating Tour, America’s Museum and Brooklyn Distilled.

 Our refund policy is the most liberal in the business!
 Full refunds when requested with more than 72 hour prior to a walking tour.
 Between 72 and 24 hours before a tour, we offer credit for a future booking.
 See details at the bottom of each tour description page for details.

 Big Onion has the finest group of tour guides in the city.
 We are not your traditional tour guides, most of us are full-time graduate students researching and writing doctoral dissertations in history.
 Big Onion guides have high school or college teaching experience and are quite often researching topics relevant to the tours they are leading.
 More about our guides.